William Wroth: Life

-He was promised the Rectory of Llanvaches in 1610 by Edward Lewis, once it became vacant.
+He was promised the Rectory of Llanvaches in 1610 by Lewis, once it became vacant.
 It did so in the following year, but there was some impediment to it being granted.
 In 1613 he was instead granted the Rectory of Llanfihangel Roggiet, which he held until 1626.
 He was appointed Rector of Llanvaches in 1617 and then held both in plural.
 Even together, these were not a wealthy living and he maintained his connections with the Lewis family, acting as a family chaplain and as a property agent.

 Until the 1620s Wroth was apparently "much addicted to mirth, levity, and music".
 However, he became a changed man in 1625–1626 after one of his parishioners, who had won a legal case in London and had instructed his family to arrange a feast on his return with music provided by Wroth, died on the road home.
 "Amidst the general consternation, Mr. Wroth cast away his violin, and falling on his knees in the midst of the company, most fervently prayed for the blessing of God upon this alarming providence."
 This conversion also led to him resigning the living of Llanvihangel in 1626, as the new Puritans disapproved of such pluralism.

 He became, after John Parry, the earliest Puritan church leader in Wales and was a direct influence on fellow churchman, Walter Cradock.
 Cradock, the son of a neighbouring farmer, was also educated at Oxford and was to become curate of St.Mary's Church in Cardiff, where the vicar at the time was William Erbury.